fabiopolancoe/FakeOS/README.md

 ## Files
 There's a folder named home, where all the files of the "user" are saved by default, you can edit apps.py to use another folder.

-Thanks to @Kerumi for his feedback
+Thanks to @KelviNosse for his feedback